ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Proof of Correctness:**

-A Proof of Correctness is a mathematical proof that a computer program or a part thereof will when executed, yield correct results, i.e. results fulfilling specific requirements.
+A Proof of Correctness is a mathematical proof that a computer program or a part thereof will, when executed, yield correct results, i.e. results fulfilling specific requirements.
 Before proving a program correct, the theorem to be proved must, of course, be formulated.
 The hypothesis of such a correctness theorem is typically a condition that the relevant program variables must satisfy immediately before the program is executed.
 This condition is called the precondition.
 The thesis of the correctness theorem is typically a condition that the relevant program variables must satisfy immediately after the execution of the program.
 This latter condition is called the post-condition.
 The thesis of a correctness theorem may be a statement that the final values of the program variables are a particular function of their initial values.

 "Encyclopedia of Software Engineering",
 Print ISBN: 9780471377375| Online ISBN: 9780471028956| DOI: 10.1002/0471028959,